thiyagarajan/AR-Loader/README.markdown

   Example command lines:

-      'rake excel_load input=vendor\extensions\autotelik\fixtures\ExampleInfoWeb.xls
+    rake excel_load input=vendor\extensions\autotelik\fixtures\ExampleInfoWeb.xls

     rake excel_load input=C:\MyProducts.xls verbose=true'

+  **Seamless Image loading can be achieved by ensuring SKU or class Name features in Image filename.

+  Lookup is performed either via the SKU being prepended to the image name, or by the image name being equal to the **name attribute** of the klass in question.

   Images can be attached to any class defined with a suitable association.
 The class to use can be configured in rake task via parameter klass=Xyz.

-  In the Spree tasks, this defaults to Product, so attempts to attach Image to a Product via Procuct SKU or Name.
+  In the Spree tasks, this defaults to Product, so attempts to attach Image to a Product via Product SKU or Name.

-  Lookup is performed either via the SKU being prepended to the image name or by the image name being equal to the **name attribute** of the klass in question.

   Image loading **does not** specifically require JRuby

-  Fairly seamless Image loading can be achieved by ensuring the SKU or product Name feature in the image filename.
+  A report is generated in the current working directory detailing any Images in the paths that could not be matched with a Product.

   Example cmd lines :